michelderooij/Install-Exchange15/README.md

 ### Requirements

 * Windows Server 2008 R2 SP1, Windows Server 2012, Windows Server 2012 R2, Windows Server 2016 (Exchange 2016 CU3+ only),
-  or Windows Server 2019 (Desktop or Core, for Exchange 2019)
+  Windows Server 2019 (Desktop or Core, for Exchange 2019) or Windows Server 2022 (for Exchange 2019 CU12+)
 * Domain-joined system.
 (Except for Edge)
 * "AutoPilot" mode requires account with elevated administrator privileges.
 * When you let the script prepare AD, the account needs proper permissions.